OpenFn/docs/docs/manage-projects/io-data-storage.md

 ### Export History

 Users can also export all work orders and their associated artefacts (runs, steps, runsteps, input and output data clips) in a project.
-Work Order history export is managed at a project level and available to all collaborators (viewer, editor, admin, owner) in a project.
+Work order history export is managed at a project level and available to all collaborators (viewer, editor, admin, owner) in a project.